 When you think of a hot tub, you think about a place of relaxation.
 It’s a spot where you’d love to unwind not just at the end of the day, but also during the weekend.
-Alone or together with the family, it is a place for fun and games, good talks, and the occasional glass of white wine.
+Alone or together with the family, the hot tub is a place for fun and games, good talks, and the occasional glass of white wine.
 However, a lot of people know about the existence of a phenomenon called “cloudy water”, but what does that mean, exactly, and how can you get rid of it?

 What causes cloudy water in a hot tub?
 While a lot of people believe that it’s things like metal in the water that gives it a cloudy/milky/foamy appearance, there are many potential causes that could lead to this:

 - The water in your hot tub may not have the right alkalinity, pH, or calcium.
 People that live in areas with hard tap water are more likely to end up seeing cloudiness due to high calcium levels.
 Normally, the calcium hardness levels should not exceed 300 ppm.
 Alternatively, it can also be high alkalinity that leads to cloudiness (normal levels are those below 150 ppm).

 - Sometimes, it’s the tiny air bubbles that make spa water look cloudy.
 This can happen as your spa ozonator and jets are turned off, but their bubbles coming into the returns.
 These bubbles can also be caused by an air leak in the pump’s suction side.
 It can also be caused by low water levels.

 - Bromine and chlorine are two substances that help sanitize the spa’s water.
 However, some people are sensitive to these substances, which means they need to find other sanitizers.
 These products can destroy particles that lead to cloudy water.